October | Definition, Etymology, Synonyms & Antonyms

 In which hemispheres does October mark the arrival of autumn and spring, respectively?

-October marks the arrival of autumn in the Northern Hemisphere, including regions like North America, Europe, and parts of Asia.
-In the Southern Hemisphere, including regions like Australia and South America, October marks the arrival of spring.
+It marks the arrival of autumn in the Northern Hemisphere, including regions like North America, Europe, and parts of Asia.
+In the Southern Hemisphere, including regions like Australia and South America, it marks the arrival of spring.

 What are some typical celebrations or events that take place in October?